Data Engineering Study Plan (2, 8, or 16 Weeks)

 Common Study Plan Mistakes

-Ignoring system design until the last week.
-System design questions require a different kind of preparation than SQL.
-You need to practice structuring your thoughts, drawing architectures, and reasoning about trade-offs out loud.
-Start practicing pipeline design by the halfway point of your plan.
+Deferring system design until the final week.
+System design requires a different kind of preparation than SQL or Python.
+The skill is structuring a discussion, drawing the architecture, and reasoning about trade-offs while talking.
+It develops with weeks of practice, not days, so it should appear at least by the halfway point of any plan.

 Study Plan FAQ